 Along with the square footage of the building and the windows and doors, you need to know the type of insulation (including its density, type of materials, and type of installation), the type of ductwork (including its design and materials used), as well as external factors such as humidity outside and the penetration of the sun.
 These variables can only be properly assessed by a professional service.

 The size, power, and design of your replacement or new HVAC system will be based on your heat load calculation, and the more correct your heat load calculation is, the better that HVAC will function.
 As mentioned, getting a professional heat load calculation will reap two main benefits.
+If you want to learn more about heat load calculations be sure to read this article.

 Firstly, while there is a charge for this calculation, it will actually end up saving you cash in the long run.
 If you have an HVAC unit designed perfectly for your building, you will be maximizing energy efficiency, which will minimize your energy bills.
 A correct HVAC system will also last longer than an